AndroidDeveloperLB/AutoFitTextView/README.md

 Note that even though the sample is of API 16, it should work fine on most cases for much older versions.

+A nice example of how to use an EditText that has this functionality can be found ![here][4] (didn't test it, but it looks promising).

 Preview
 --
 ![preview animation][2]